 One crucial aspect of this security is properly setting SSL certificates on your Cisco Adaptive Security Appliance (ASA).
 This article will guide you through the prerequisites and configuration steps to establish a robust and secure SSL certificate infrastructure.

 Ensure that your ASA operates with accurate time, date, and time zone settings before getting into the SSL certificate setup.
 This step is crucial as SSL relies heavily on precise timing.
 Utilizing a Network Time Protocol (NTP), server is highly recommended for synchronizing your ASA’s time.
-To achieve this, the Cisco ASA Series General Operations CLI Configuration Guide (version 9.1) provides comprehensive instructions for correctly configuring your ASA’s time and date settings.

-The SSL protocol demands that the SSL Server furnishes the client with a server certificate, enabling the client to authenticate the server.
+The SSL protocol demands that the SSL Server furnish the client with a server certificate, enabling the client to authenticate the server.
 However, it’s important to note that using a self-signed certificate is not optimal due to potential security risks.
-A self-signed certificate leaves the door open for users to inadvertently configure their browsers to trust a certificate from a malicious server, posing significant security vulnerabilities.

 Furthermore, the utilization of self-signed certificates results in a less-than-ideal user experience.
 Users connecting to the secure gateway would be greeted with security warnings, potentially causing hesitation and concerns about the legitimacy of your network.